clojure-doc/clojure-doc.github.io/content/md/articles/ecosystem/web_development.md

 * [http-kit](https://github.com/http-kit/http-kit) - simple, high-performance, Ring-compatible web server
 * [aleph](https://github.com/clj-commons/aleph) - asynchronous communication server, including a Ring-compatible web server
-* [sunng87](https://github.com/sunng87/ring-jetty9-adapter) - Ring adapter for Jetty 12 and 11
+* [sunng87 ring adapter](https://github.com/sunng87/ring-jetty9-adapter) - Ring adapter for Jetty 12 and 11

 All three of those alternatives also support WebSockets (Ring 1.10 does not).
 As of this writing, Ring 1.11 is in development and will have an adapter for Jetty 11,